- 1Do I need to make an appointment?

 - 7Who are the Providers?

-Our providers are Dr. Stafford, Nurse Practitioners Tara Pahnke, Hope Suttell, Melonie Fleshman, Ashley Bayne, and Lester Barrouk.
+Our providers are Dr. Stafford, Nurse Practitioners: Tara Pahnke, Hope Suttell, Melonie Fleshman, Ashley Peace, and Lester Barrouk.
 You may request to see a specific provider who is available at the time you come in.

 - 8Can both children and adults be cared for at your location?